INTRODUCTION

 CONCLUSION

-Yoghurt is a versatile and nutrient-dense food that offers a range of health benefits.
-Rich in probiotics, it supports gut health, improves digestion and enhances immunity.
-Its calcium content strengthens bones and teeth, while its protein and healthy fats provide lasting energy and promote overall wellbeing.
-Additionally, yoghurt supports mental health and helps maintain a balanced diet.
-By including yoghurt in your daily meals and snacks, you can enjoy its creamy texture, tangy flavour, and exceptional health benefits.
+Yoghurt is a versatile and nutrient-dense food that offers a range of health and wellbeing benefits.
+Yoghurt is rich in probiotics, it supports gut health, improves digestion and enhances immunity.
+Its calcium content strengthens bones and teeth, while its protein and healthy fats provide lasting energy and promote overall health and wellbeing.
+Additionally, yoghurt supports mental wellbeing and helps maintain a healthy and balanced diet.
+By including yoghurt in your daily meals and snacks, you can enjoy its creamy texture, tangy flavour and exceptional health and wellbeing benefits.